London underground station Charing Cross, Bakerloo Line & Northern Line, Zone 1

 6. The painting A Young Woman standing at a Virginal (Room 16) was painted by the Dutch painter Johannes Vermeer in the year 1670.
 Only 37 works are associated with the baroque artists and he was not especially popular until the 19th century.
 In our days he is one of the most famous Dutch painters.

-7. Claude Gellée painted Seaport with the Embarkation of Saint Ursula (Room 20) in the year 1641.
+7. Claude Gellée painted Seaport with the Embarkation of Saint Ursula (Room 29) in the year 1641.
 The Baroque painter was born in France but spent most of his life in Rome.
 Due to his idealistic representation of landscapes he had some influence not only in the art of painting of his time but also in the landscape designing itself.
 This painting shows the Saint Ursula which holds a flag.
-According to a legend she went on a pilgrimage to Rome, together with 11,000 virgins.
+According to a legend she went on a pilgrimage to Rome, together with 11,000 virgins in the 4th century.
+On her return to Cologne, the virgins and she were killed by Huns.

 Link zur National Gallery in London: